slarmoo/.github/profile/simon/simonReact/simonReact.md

 {"msg":"Unknown"}
 ```

-Next, we want to put the existing UI code to a location that Vite expects to find it.
+Next, we want to move the existing UI code to a location where Vite expects to find it.
 To do this we move all of the files out of `public` into the project root directory.
 This will allow us to run our existing code under Vite to make sure everything is working.
 Once we start porting over to React, we will convert each of these files to React components located in a directory called `src`.
 From the root project directory run:

 ```sh
 mv public/* .